More Than 93.1% of Our DUI Cases Have Resulted in No Conviction Over the Past 13 Years

 Defending against a vehicular homicide charge in Atlanta requires a detailed and strategic approach.
 These cases are often built on multiple layers of evidence, and each layer must be carefully examined.

-If law enforcement did not have a valid reason to stop the vehicle, evidence obtained afterward may be inadmissible.
+If law enforcement did not have a valid legal reason to stop the vehicle, evidence obtained afterward — including field sobriety test results, chemical test results, and any statements — may be inadmissible.
+The constitutionality of the initial stop is always one of the first things we examine.

 Breath and blood tests must follow strict protocols.
-Errors in collection, storage, or analysis can lead to unreliable results.
+Breathalyzer devices require proper calibration and maintenance.
+Blood tests require an unbroken chain of custody and correct lab procedures.
+Errors in collection, storage, or analysis can render results unreliable and potentially inadmissible.

-Weather conditions, road hazards, or the actions of other drivers may have contributed to the accident.
+Weather conditions, road hazards, defective vehicle components, improper signage, and the actions of other drivers may have contributed to or caused the accident.
+A thorough investigation examines all of these possibilities before any conclusions are reached about fault and causation.

 After an arrest for vehicular homicide in Georgia, the case will move through several stages.
 Understanding this process can help reduce uncertainty and allow you to prepare effectively.